 Let’s look at an example of how Digital Negotiation works (see illustration).
 As a buyer, I am purchasing an item from a distributor’s webshop.

 Engagement created by allowing me to make an offer increases the likelihood to transact.
 On top, the counteroffer raised the overall sales value.
 Digital Negotiation also allows closing deals faster as they support prompt responses and shorten the sales cycle.
 Deploying a solution for bargaining and sales conversations within self-service channels will improve deal velocity and support post-pandemic go-to-market strategies.

-For more on negotiating within e-commerce, download our whitepaper: B2B Digital Negotiations, Driving Higher Customer Engagement in E-Commerce Channels.
+For more on negotiating within e-commerce, download our eBook: B2B Digital Negotiations, Driving Higher Customer Engagement in E-Commerce Channels.